 What specialist services and expertise are available at or accessed by the school?

 There is a wealth of experience and expertise in the school staff including those trained in Reading Intervention, Dyslexia and Maths recovery.
 Most staff members are team -teach trained and have paediatric first aid qualifications.

-There is access to counselling and family support services for any child within the school provided by the SLRP Counselling and Family Support team.
+There is access to counselling and family support services for children within the school.

 Referrals can also be made to other agencies including the school nurse, Child and Adolescent Mental Health Service, Barnardo’s, educational psychologists and specialist advisory teachers.

 What training are the staff receiving or have completed to support children and young people with SEN?

 Staff share expertise through collaborative training opportunities within SLRP and CASL as well as accessing local and national training.
 Individual staff development needs are identified and met as part of the formal appraisal process.
 The SENCo has a specialist teacher of Dyslexia qualification.

 How will the school prepare and support my child to join the school or to transfer to a new school or the next stage of education and life?

 We have strong links with our on-site Pre-school and secondary schools and with other local primary schools.

 All transitions within school are carefully managed to support children’s wellbeing.
 A range of transition strategies are put in place to support children at the end of key phases – e.g. transition plans and extra visits.